javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-function-expressions-arrows/article.md

 ```

 The answer is simple:
-- There's no need in `;` at the end of code blocks and syntax structures that use them like `if { ... }`, `for {  }`, `function f { }` and alike.
+- There's no need in `;` at the end of code blocks and syntax structures that use them like `if { ... }`, `for {  }`, `function f { }` etc.
-- A Function Expression appears in the context of the statement: `let sayHi = value;`.
+- The Function Expression appears in the context of the statement: `let sayHi = value;`.
 It's not a code block.
 The semicolon `;` is recommended at the end of statements, no matter what is the `value`.
 So the semicolon here is not related to Function Expression itself in any way, it just terminates the statement.
 ````